Part One: How to Handle Challenging Client Scenarios

 Here are key points to remember when it comes to any challenging client scenario:

-The five client scenarios we will cover in this article are:
+The five client scenarios we will cover in this series are:

 If you find this kind of information helpful and have yet to take our WAG Coach Certification, I highly recommend it.
 Our certification teaches you nutrition science, of course, but also the art of coaching.
 You will get many opportunities to practice your coaching skills, and you’ll get direct feedback from our team (consider it a digital mentorship!).